regebro/BigBad3/slides.rst

 .. note::

     collective.checkdocs is a small utility to check that your package description renders to HTML properly.

-    The collective.checkdocs source is on the Plone Collective svn server, which is in read only mode, so I need to first migrate it to the collective repo on github.
-    I started that process (svn2git takes hours to run on that repository, it's huge) and I mailed the original author to make sure that he is OK with it.

-    Once I got the OK from the original author I then added some simple tests to the module as it had no tests.
+    I mailed the original author to ask for permission, and I added some simple tests to the module as it had no tests.

 ----